Don’t Dismiss or Second-Guess a Functional Check

-A lock-out pin was not removed after aircraft maintenance.
+A lock-out pin was not removed after aircraft maintenance (hint: start looking here for the missed functional check).
 This meant that the crew of an Airbus A320 landed at Sydney with reverse thrust inadvertently deactivated.
 An ATSB (Australian Transport Safety Board) investigation found that a maintenance team had deviated from procedures, likely due to operational pressure.

 An Airbus A320, VH-VGZ, operated by Jetstar, departed Brisbane Airport, Queensland, on a scheduled passenger flight to Sydney, New South Wales, with six crew members and 178 passengers on board.